matplotlib/CZI_2020-07_mpl/CZI.md

 > Provide a short summary of progress towards the deliverables in your
 > currently funded proposal (maximum of 250 words)

-> 172 words

 We identified and hired Elliott Sales de Andrade as an Software Research Engineer who started in mid-March.
-Since then we have hit our target of a net reduction of open PRs by 50/quarter.
-We are making progress on reducing the number of open issues but our initial estimates of the effort per issue closed was too optimistic.
+Since then we have hit our target of a net reduction of open PRs by 50/quarter and are making progress on reducing the number of open issues.
+However, our initial estimates of the effort per issue closed was too optimistic.
 Several of the issues closed were mid-sized and high-impact projects (documentation, js modernization, and semantic Axes layout).
 In